Postea

 The Postea font family is Veronika Burian and José Scaglione’s take on German geometric typefaces, reshaped with the right attributes for setting paragraphs and headings, and perfect for branding and text use.
 Some typefaces are a rough tool, like a pumice rock: abrasive to the senses, unforgiving, and unhelpful for most reading situations.
 Postea is an obsidian: smooth and classy, with attractive nuances in any light.
 The classic curves and purposeful details keep its individuality intact while allowing it to fit an incredible range of geometric font needs.
 Because of these qualities, Postea makes normal reading in paragraphs a cinch and your branding memorable.

-Compared to midcentury attributes of restraint and a sparse appearance, Postea’s deliberate play between character widths injects life and distinctiveness into its personality.
+Compared to Bauhaus attributes of restraint and a sparse appearance, Postea’s deliberate play between character widths injects life and distinctiveness into its personality.
 The default ‘t, f’ have lyrical doses akin to a robust evening drink and are rounded out with a serpentine ‘s’ and rotund ‘o, g, b’.
 Another nice surprise awaits: spacing for the Hairline weight is tighter for optimal use in large headings and titles, while the regular weights have the expected, slightly looser spacing for text.
 Setting the test word ‘bogarts’ brings all this together nicely, invoking a balance between a constructed and human feel while brushing away the dust from a century of derivatives.

 CREDITS